Fretboard panels overview

 Fretboard controls - duplicate fretboard

 The seventh button duplicates the current fretboard, inserting the copy below the original.
-Only the fretboard’s type, root, and pattern are duplicated — notepad text and marks are not.
+Only the fretboard’s type, root, and pattern are duplicated — notepad content and marks are not.